crispab/codekvast/product/warehouse/README.md

 ## File watch limits
 On some Linux distros, Both IntelliJ IDEA and the Node.js uses the system service `inotify` to watch directories for changed files.

-If the limit is to low, `gradle npmStart` will fail.
+If the limit is to low, `gradle frontendStart` will fail.

 If you happen to use Ubuntu, here is the remedy: